qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 People don't intuitively treat avoiding losing one dollar as the same as earning one dollar.

 **Relative deprivation** is also a kind of loss that people tend to avoid.
-For example, when the people near one get rich by investing a bubble asset, one may choose to invest the risky bubble asset to avoid the "relative loss" between one and others.
+For example, when the people near one get rich by investing a bubble asset, one may also choose to invest the bubble asset to avoid the "relative loss" between one and others.

 ### Perception of risk